shaefelinger/codepedia/src/VUE/data-binding.md

 There are many different HTML attributes, so there are many use cases for `v-bind`.
 For example:

 - binding a description to an `alt` attribute

 - binding a URL to an `href`

 - binding some dynamic styles to a `class` or `style` attribute,

 - disabling and enabling a button

-- ...
+- etc...